5 Letter Words That Start With FO

 Noun : Any of several types of pronged (tined) tools (physical tools), as follows:

-Noun : A utensil with spikes used to put solid food into the mouth, or to hold food down while cutting.
+Noun : A utensil with spikes used to put solid food into the mouth, or to hold food down while cutting, or for serving food.

 Noun : Any of several types of pronged tools for use on farms, in fields, or in the garden or lawn, such as a smaller hand fork for weeding or a larger one for turning over the soil.